NEU-SNS/voice-assistants-pets25/README.md

 ### Security/Privacy Issues and Ethical Concerns (All badges)

-- **Account Credentials:** Since the `seleniumscript.py` script requires reviewers to enter their Google login credentials, there is a risk associated with storing and processing these credentials.
-Reviewers should use a test account rather than a personal or sensitive account to avoid unintended data exposure.
+- **Account Credentials:** Since the `seleniumscript.py` script requires users to enter their Google login credentials, there is a risk associated with storing and processing these credentials.
+Users should use a test account rather than a personal or sensitive account to avoid unintended data exposure.
 Additionally, please ensure that credentials are not stored in code files or shared inadvertently.
 - **Intended Use:** The artifact should only be used for research and review purposes as intended by the submission guidelines.
 The automation scripts are not intended for any malicious or unauthorized use.

 ## Basic Requirements (Only for Functional and Reproduced badges)